fanconic/this-does-not-look-like-that/README.md

-# *This does not look like That*: Evaluating the Interpretability of Deep Models
+# *This Does Not Look Like That*: Evaluating the Interpretability of Deep Models

 Group Project for the "Deep Learning" Lecture in Fall 2020 at ETH Zürich.